vim-pandoc/vim-markdownfootnotes/README.markdown

 ~~~

 The original script inserts footnotes at the end of the file **or**
-before your email sig line.
+before an email sig line, if any.
 The new script inserts all footnotes at the
 end of the file.

 The script defines two mappings,